-15 Year Mortgage vs 30 Year Mortgage
+15 Year Mortgage vs 30 Year Loans

 A 15 year mortgage can save you hundreds of thousands in interest over the life of the loan.
-Meanwhile, the 30 year home loan has lower payments, but you will pay much more in interest over the long term.
+Meanwhile, the 30 year mortgage has lower payments, but you will pay much more in interest over the long term.
 Let’s take a close look at both options and you can decide which the best is for you.

-15 Year Mortgage Saves You Money
+15 Year Mortgage Loans Saves You Money

 Using a 15 year mortgage to finance your home will give you a higher monthly mortgage payment.
 The advantage is that you will save a huge amount of interest by paying interest for only 15 years, rather than 30.
 A 15 year mortgage is often the best choice for people who want to save money in the long term, for two reasons: